vmware-archive/knit/README.md

 All of these flags are required:

 - `--repository-to-patch - path to the repository you would like to apply patches to`
-- `--patches-repository - path to the directory that contains your patches`
+- `--patch-repository - path to the directory that contains your patches`
 - `--version - the version you would like to jump to`

 Optionally you can specify: